hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

     * SSAHA also useful, uses fair amount of memory
     * BFAST - also good for DNA, supports Bisulfide seq,color-space but more complicated to run
 * Longer reads (e.g. PacBio, 454, Sanger reads)
-    * BWA has a BWA-SW mode using does a Smith-Waterman to place reads.
+    * BWA has A mode using does a Smith-Waterman to place reads.
 Can tolerate large indels much better than standard BWA algorithm but slower.
+BWA-MEM is the currently reccomended mode - BWA-SW was the earlier implementation and may be more tested, BWA-MEM is the successor.
     * LAST for long reads

 ---